-The matching at interior nodes implies that for any interior edge $e=(v_+,v_-)$, the limit of $\xi_{v_+}$, $\xi_{v_-}$ at the cylindrical end $e$ is equal :
+The matching at tropical nodes implies that for any tropical edge $e=(v_+,v_-)$, the limit of $\xi_{v_+}$, $\xi_{v_-}$ at the cylindrical end $e$ is equal :

 We now define the approximate inverse by patching the inverse of the linearization of the broken map.
-Define $Q^\nu \eta$ equal to $\xi$ away from the neck regions $\cup_e[- \nu l_e/2, \nu l_e/2] \times S^1 \subset C^\nu$, and on the neck region for an edge $e$ by patching these solutions together using a cutoff function
+We denote the approximate inverse of $D_{u_\nu^\pre}$ by $Q^\nu$.
+On the complement of the neck regions in $C_\nu$ we define